DataDog/integrations-extras/apollo/README.md

    ![IntegrationsPage][5]

 4. Toggle the Datadog integration to turn it on.
 Paste the API key, and press **Save**.
-You can use the same API key for all your graphs, since all metrics are tagged with the graph ID (`service:<graph-id>`).
+You can use the same API key for all your graphs, since all metrics are tagged with the graph ID (`service:<GRAPH_ID>`).

    ![IntegrationsToggle][6]